vmware-archive/projectmonitor/README.md

 Project monitor uses [Devise](https://github.com/plataformatec/devise) to provide both database backed authentication and Google OAuth2 logins.

-Regular password authentication for managing project settings is enabled by default and can be switched off by setting the `password_auth_enabled` setting to `false`.
+Regular password authentication for managing project settings is enabled by default.
+Run `rake db:seed` to create the default `admin`:`password` account.

+To switch off password auth, set `password_auth_enabled` setting to `false`.
 To ensure strong password encryption you should adjust the value for `password_auth_pepper` and `password_auth_stretches` appropriately.